Fellow Award Nominations

-- Nominations should be made for living persons only, and you cannot nominate yourself.
+- Nominations should be made for living persons only.

-- Fellows will be selected on the basis of their accomplishments as described in the “Reasons for Nomination” section of the submission, which should explain how the candidate meets the selection criteria.
-Guideline: This section is expected to require between 500 and 1500 words; extreme brevity or excessive length will make a nomination less effective.
+- Fellows will be selected on the basis of their accomplishments as described in the "Reasons for Nomination" section of the form, which should explain how the candidate meets the selection criteria.
+This section is best when between 500 and 1500 words; extreme brevity or excessive length will make a nomination less effective.

-- Ideally each nominee should be an individual.
+- Typically a nominee is an individual.
 However, the selection committee will accept a single nomination of co-contributors if their contributions demand equal and joint consideration.

 - Questions about the nomination process may be sent to Fellow Awards Nominations.
-The selection committee will not answer questions about the selection process.
+The selection committee will not, however, answer questions about the selection process.

-- Nominators agree to respond to requests for clarification from selection committee.
+- Nominators agree to respond to requests for clarification from the selection committee.

-- A nominator should be acting as an individual, not as the representative of an institution.
+- The nominator should be acting as an individual, not as a representative of an institution.

 - Nominators may not make public statements about the nomination or selection process.
-The selection committee will set aside a nomination from a nominator who violates this rule.
+The selection committee may set aside a nomination from a nominator who violates this rule.

-- Nominators must make reasonable efforts to verify the accuracy of all statements included on the nomination form.
-The selection committee will set aside any nomination found to contain material inaccuracies.
+- Nominators must make reasonable efforts to verify the accuracy of all the statements on the nomination form.
+The selection committee may set aside any nomination found to contain material inaccuracies.